Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="importing-an-externally-managed-cluster-into-rancher">Importing an externally managed cluster into Rancher</h2>
+<h2 id="importing-an-externally-managed-cluster-into-rancher">8.
+Importing an externally managed cluster into Rancher</h2>

 <ul>
   <li>What an externally managed cluster is</li>